codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/input-and-output-formatting-output.md

 This format string contains ordinary text followed by a **format specifier**, which is a special sequence that starts with a percent sign.
 The format specifier `%.3f` indicates that the following value should be displayed as floating-point, rounded to three decimal places.

-Try it out in the top-left panel.
+Try it out in the top-right panel.
-{Run!}(javac code/Formatting.java && java code/Formatting)
+{Run! | terminal}(javac code/Formatting.java && java -cp code/ Formatting)

 The result is: